PlayStation 4 Network Problem: How To Fix Connection Issue After The 4.50 Update

 — Gaming News (@ooyuzgaming) March 17, 2017

 PlayStation 4’s network problems as of today appear to have finally been acknowledged by Sony.
-Earlier this week, a PlayStation forum “MVP Support” moderator, who goes by the handle Dead-Sync posted a checklist of information that users who are experiencing the problem should gather so that it could be passed on to technicians.
-They want information such as, which wireless band is being used, what security protocols are set up on the router, type of PlayStation being used, and make and model of router.
+Earlier this week, a PlayStation forum “MVP Support” moderator, who goes by the handle Dead-Sync, posted a checklist of information that users who are experiencing the problem should gather so that it could be passed on to technicians.
+They want information such as which wireless band is being used, what security protocols are set up on the router, type of PlayStation being used, and make and model of router.

 On Monday, Dead-Sync updated his post.